 Members have a key role in providing assurance that the Authority's funds are used economically, efficiently and effectively in accordance with agreed policies.
 The Medium-Term Financial Plan and Budget is agreed annually by the Authority and budget monitoring reports are considered quarterly at meetings of the Resources, Audit and Performance Committee.
 The Authority's Accounts are subject to external audit on an annual basis and reported to the Authority at a public meeting.
-We received one complaint that alleged that a Member had breached the Code of Conduct.
-The matter was initially placed on hold pending the outcome of a separate enquiry and has since been closed with no further action necessary.

 All Member meetings of the Authority commence with an item regarding declaration of pecuniary and non-pecuniary interests, with signed records of interests declared kept with the minutes of the meeting.
-A Register of Members' Interests is maintained, and Members' interests are publicly available on the Authority's website.
+A Register of Members' Interests is maintained and Members' interests are publicly available on the Authority's website.

-The Internal Auditor's report for 2022/23, considered at the Resources, Audit and Performance Committee meeting on 5 June 2023, states:
+The Internal Auditor's report for 2023/24, considered at the Resources, Audit and Performance Committee meeting on 3 June 2024, states:

-"I am satisfied that sufficient assurance work has been carried out to allow me to form a reasonable conclusion on the adequacy and effectiveness of the New Forest National Park Authority's internal control environment.
-In my opinion frameworks of governance, risk management and managements control are 'reasonable' and audit testing has demonstrated controls to be working in practice.
-Where weaknesses have been identified through internal audit review, we have worked with management to agree appropriate corrective actions and a timescale for improvement."
+'I am satisfied that sufficient assurance work has been carried out to allow me to form a reasonable conclusion on the adequacy and effectiveness of the internal control environment.
+In my opinion frameworks of governance, risk management and management control are reasonable and audit testing has demonstrated controls to be working in practice.
+Where weaknesses have been identified through internal audit review, we have worked with management to agree appropriate corrective actions and a timescale for improvement.'